colyseus/colyseus/.github/CONTRIBUTING.md

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Colyseus in the [Gitter channel](https://gitter.im/gamestdio/colyseus).
+* Ask any question about how to use Colyseus on our [Discord Server](https://discord.gg/RY8rRS7).